Starlio-app/StarlioX/README.md

 - [Debian](#linux)

 ---
-## **Feature**
-- Rewrite, if possible, into the GoLang programming language
-- Make gui
-- Make autorun and other settings

 The program takes a picture from the NASA [website](https://apod.nasa.gov/apod) every day and sets it as a background for your workspace.